Pseudomugilidae

-The Pseudomugilidae, the blue-eyes, are a subfamily of atheriniform fish in the rainbowfish family Melanotaeniidae.
+The Pseudomugilidae, the blue-eyes, are a family of atheriniform fish.
+They have variously been treated as either a family of their own or as a subfamily of the Melanotaeniidae.
 They inhabit fresh and brackish water in Australia, New Guinea and nearby smaller islands.
 Blue-eyes are small fish, typically no more than 5 cm in length.
-Like the larger Melanotaeniid rainbowfish, they spawn all year round, and attach their eggs to vegetation.
+Like the larger melanotaeniid rainbowfish, they spawn all year round, and attach their eggs to vegetation.

 Genera

 There are three general in the Pseudomugilinae: